top of page

 Eligibility: The Outstanding Dedication Award is open to any individual or group in the Oregon & SW Washington community who is fulfilling the OMA mission.
 The nominee need not be a member of OMA to be eligible.
 Montessori training is not a requirement for this award.

 Criteria: OMA seeks to recognize individuals or groups whose passionate advocacy for Montessori has fulfilled the OMA mission of advancing the Montessori movement.
-This may include but is not limited to:
+This may be shown through

-• inspired and lifelong support to the professional development of a school or organization that supports Montessori, or
+• Lifelong support to the professional development of a school or organization that supports Montessori

-• local, regional, national, or global efforts to make Montessori accessible to all.
+• Local, regional, national, or global efforts to make Montessori education accessible to all

 OUTSTANDING DEDICATION TO MONTESSORI EDUCATION IN 20/21 AWARD